bradleyeckert/chad/verilog/doc/spif.md

 tampering and reverse engineering.
 It's an important part of any risk management plan.

-The easiest method of encryption is to use a stream cipher to decrypt the boot stream inside of `spif` as SPI flash data is loaded.
+The easiest method of encryption is to use a stream cypher to decrypt the boot stream inside of `spif` as SPI flash data is loaded.
 I went ahead and put this in, adding 200 LEs to the size.
 Not bad.
 There are some very compact stream ciphers.
 LIZARD is one of the smallest.